How Much Does An Inground Pool Cost?

 - Inground Pool Types

 - Advantages Of Inground Pools

 - Disadvantages Of Inground Pools

 - Find A Swimming Pool Pro

 Inground Pool Cost

-Hiring a professional to install an inground pool costs, on average, $42,000, including materials and labor.
-Some people pay as little as $20,000, while others spend more than $78,000 on the project.
-Homeowners looking to save money may opt for partial installation and do some work themselves.
+That said, installation and ownerships costs can vary widely.
+Some people pay as little as $20,000, while others spend as much as $100,000 on the project.
+It depends on many factors, from types of pool to number of add-ons.
+Also, homeowners looking to save money may opt for partial installation and do some work themselves.

 Inground Pool Cost Factors